HouseOps/HouseOps/README.md

 # HouseOps (Beta)
 #### Do science and monitoring your ClickHouse DataBase Cluster. (https://github.com/yandex/ClickHouse).

-HouseOps is an ClickHouse Ops UI for you run querys, see ClickHouse Cluster health and a lot of others features.
+HouseOps is an enterprise ClickHouse Ops UI for you run querys, monitoring ClickHouse health and make a lot of others thinks.

 <br /><br />
 *Download now*